Marlee Liss is an...

 Keynote 1: "Restorative Justice for Sexual Harm: Why I Fought for a Circle, Not a Courtroom"

 In 2019, Marlee's sexual assault case became the first in North America to conclude with restorative justice through the courts.
-She fought for the man who raped her to go to therapy instead of criminal trial and eventually, they met in an 8-hour restorative circle.
-After sharing with the media, her inbox began filling with thousands of messages from survivors sharing their stories & why they wish they'd known about restorative justice.
+She fought for her rapist to go to therapy instead of criminal trial and eventually, they met in an 8-hour restorative circle.
+After sharing with the media, she began receiving thousands of messages from survivors sharing their stories & why they wish they'd known about restorative justice.

 Marlee takes a vulnerable and educational approach to talking about this alternative to the punitive system.
 The focus throughout the program is to inspire folks to create a vision of justice that is synonymous with healing through informative storytelling.
 In an environment rooted in hope and empowerment, listeners learn about this justice pathway that breaks cycles of harm and ignites cycles of healing.